McDonalds Bulk Program

 Syrup is withdrawn from a tank and fed to the beverage machines upon demand.
-When one tank is empty the system automatically switches to the next full tank while the empty tank is sanitized by the automated Clean-in-Place panel and made ready for its next fil..
+When one tank is empty the system automatically switches to the next full tank while the empty tank is sanitized by the automated Clean-in-Place panel and made ready for its next fill.

 The bulk syrup system is NSF (National Sanitation Foundation) listed under standard number 18.
 The system includes all hoses and the Clean-in-Place panel for tank sanitizing.

-This system is also available in a portable model for restaurants in which tanks must be moved to receive syrup delivery.
-Domestic and international models are available to meet the needs of different countries.
+Also available as a portable model for restaurants in which tanks must be moved to receive syrup delivery.